 By law, all children of school age must get a suitable full time education.
 As a parent, you are responsible for making sure this happens by registering your child at a school and then making sure she or he attends regularly.

-If your child fails to attend regularly, the Local Authority (Education Welfare Service) can take legal action against you.
-The Local Authority is responsible for making sure that parents fulfil their responsibilities in ensuring that their children attend school.
+If your child fails to attend regularly, the Local Authority can take legal action against you.
+The Local Authority is responsible for making sure that parents fulfill their responsibilities in ensuring that their children attend school.

 You have to get permission from the head teacher if you want to take your child out of school during term time.